Keyword Commands in Bot Builder

-Click Add a Keyword Command.
+Click in the right-hand toolbar > Add a Keyword Command.

-Add the words and/or phrases your chatbot will respond to.
+Enter a title then add the words and/or phrases your chatbot will respond to.
 You can add multiple keywords or phrases by separating them with commas or by using the tab button.

 Remember, what you enter has to exactly match what your users will type.
 For example, if you think that users might type ‘drink’ or ‘drinks’ you should enter both words here.

 Select a custom message to enter your chatbot’s response or an existing message to direct the user to a message already on the Conversation Map.

 After typing the message copy, you can add an optional Call-to-Action button.